Updated: Jun 10

-Because the average review for insurance companies is 4.53 stars, it’s vital for your agency to have positive online reviews.
-(Review Trackers) The insurance industry is a competitive market to be in.
+Because the average review for insurance agencies is 4.53 stars, your agency must have positive online reviews to stand out in the competitive market.
+(Review Trackers)

-After reading how important online reviews are, you might be tempted to send a mass email to your customers asking them to leave you reviews all at once - but hold off on that.
+Knowing the power of positive online reviews might tempt you to send a mass email to your customers asking them to leave you a review - but hold off on that.

-If you take this approach, you’ll probably get a big influx of reviews over a short period of time.
+If you take this approach, you'll probably get a significant influx of reviews over a short time.

 Consider the following:

-Google has complex algorithms that don’t only look at the quantity of reviews, but also the frequency and consistency.
+Google has complex algorithms that don't only look at the number of reviews but also the frequency and consistency.
 (Rocket Referrals)

-The research shows that a random influx of reviews over a short period of time won't be helpful a few months down the road.
+The research indicates that a random influx of reviews over a short time won't be that helpful a few months down the road.

-You'll also run the risk of giving unhappy customers the idea to leave a negative review.
+You'll also risk giving unhappy customers the idea to leave a negative review.

 Many insurance agents provide a link in the signature of their email where customers can go to leave online reviews.

-While this is an easy way to get a review every now and again, it’s simply not enough to generate a consistent flow of positive online reviews.
+While this is an effortless way to get a review every now and again, it's not enough to generate a consistent flow of positive online reviews.